War Criminal Joachim Peiper Led His Troops To Death

 Peiper himself famously told an Italian journalist in 1967:

-“I was a Nazi and I remain one…The Germany of today is no longer a great nation, it has become a province of Europe.”It is unclear if Peiper was speaking literally when he said that he was a lifelong Nazi, or merely figuratively.
+“I was a [Party member] and I remain one…The Germany of today is no longer a great nation, it has become a province of Europe.”It is unclear if Peiper was speaking literally when he said that he was a lifelong Party member, or merely figuratively.
 As in so many instances, we get into shades of meaning with Peiper.
 His fans will believe whichever side of that particular equation makes him seem more heroic to them, that's how it goes with Peiper in so many ways.

 Because of his fanatical devotion to the SS and his supreme dedication, Peiper became one of Himmler's favorite officers.
 Even after he took up active SS army commands, Peiper repeatedly left them during quiet times and swung back into the Himmler orbit for extended periods.
-It was an unusual arrangement that worked quite well, giving Peiper battlefield experience and also close and repeated contact with the top movers and shakers in the Nazi regime.
-Peiper may have seen more variety of the entire war, from actual killing and depradation to austere map maneuvering and political jousting, than anyone else in the Nazi state or, indeed, the world.
+It was an unusual arrangement that worked quite well, giving Peiper battlefield experience and also close and repeated contact with the top movers and shakers in the Hitler regime.
+Peiper may have seen more variety of the entire war, from actual killing and depredation to austere map maneuvering and political jousting, than anyone else in the Third Reich or, indeed, the world.
 He was a man of two worlds.

 |A perfect product of the Hitler Youth|